 ACCT 103 - Payroll Accounting (3.0 units)

 This course combines basic accounting skills with specialized training in payroll accounting to prepare students for entry-level positions within the payroll segment of accounting.
-This course is designed for accounting majors and those interested in pursuing an entry-level position within the payroll segment of accounting.
-This course is a comprehensive overview of federal and state payroll laws and their effect on payroll records and required government reports.
+The course is designed for accounting majors and students interested in pursuing an entry-level position within the payroll segment of accounting: it provides a comprehensive overview of federal and state payroll laws and these laws’ effects on payroll records and required government reports.

 |ACCT 104 - Introduction to Governmental and Not-For-Profit AccountingM||3.0|